 1. Get yourself a reusable straw, some ice, mixer and your favourite spirit and who needs fancy cocktail glasses!

 2. Candles – collect up the ends of your old candles, melt them down over a bain-marie, get yourself a wick at the ready and centre it after you have poured the wax into the jar.
 Tie the top excess of the wick to an old pen or pencil balanced across the centre of the jar to keep it in place whilst it firms up.
+(Works with large jars only so the flame isn't too close to the glass).

 3. Air freshener – choose your favourite herbs from your garden, (I like rosemary and thyme, but mint is another great choice) simmer your herbs with some water (and vanilla extract or pods if you have them) and after a few minutes or so let it all cool.
 Pour this all into your jar and you can either take the lid on and off as you please or nail a hole (carefully) into the top to let the scent out gradually – note: you will need to change this after a few days.